eZmaxinc/eZmax-SDK-csharp/docs/ObjectUsergroupexternalApi.md

 <a id="usergroupexternaldeleteobjectv1"></a>
 # **UsergroupexternalDeleteObjectV1**
-> CommonResponse UsergroupexternalDeleteObjectV1 (int pkiUsergroupexternalID)
+> UsergroupexternalDeleteObjectV1Response UsergroupexternalDeleteObjectV1 (int pkiUsergroupexternalID)

 Delete an existing Usergroupexternal